MarcFichtel/School/Assignment-4/Readme.txt

 This document explains how to compile the assignment 4 source code and how to run the program.

 1.)
 Using Eclipse
-	* Download the source code (The .java files are located in the folder MortgageCalculator)
+	* Download & extract the zip folder containing the source code (.java files are located in the folder MortgageCalculator)
 	* Open Eclipse
 	* Create a new project with an arbitrary name
 	* In the Eclipse Package Explorer, navigate to the src folder of the new project